zhullyb/monyhar/monyhar/docs/ios/testing.md

 ## Integration testing

-[EarlGrey] (EG2) is the integration testing framework used by Chromium for iOS.
+[EarlGrey] (EG2) is the integration testing framework used by Monyhar for iOS.

 ### Writing EarlGrey tests